 Long-Term Cost Planning in Michigan

-Over five years, cumulative spending may exceed $378,000, excluding additional care needs.
+Over five years, cumulative spending may exceed $385,000, excluding additional care needs or care level transitions.

-Families should account not only for base rate increases, but also for potential care level escalations.
-Transitioning to memory care services can increase monthly costs by 15% to 30%, depending on staffing requirements.
+Families should account not only for annual rate increases but also for potential care level escalations.
+Transitioning from assisted living to memory care in Michigan can increase monthly costs by 15% to 30%, potentially pushing costs above $8,500 per month in Ann Arbor and Detroit area communities.

 How to Plan for Assisted Living Costs in Michigan